Agilent Technologies, Inc. (A): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2010 Acquisition of Varian, Inc. A major $1.5 billion acquisition significantly expanding Agilent's portfolio in spectroscopy and vacuum technologies, strengthening its life sciences and chemical analysis capabilities.
+2010 Acquisition of Varian, Inc. The largest acquisition at the time, significantly expanding Agilent's portfolio in analytical instrumentation and accelerating its evolution toward bio-analytical measurement.

 Agilent Technologies, Inc. (A) Ownership Structure